 Foundations of Psychological Testing (PSY-217)

 Varies (self study, self-paced).

 December 2019 – Present.

 Upon successful completion of this learning experience, students will be able to: trace the history of psychological testing; identify the professional practice standards of associations and societies most relevant to psychological testing; evaluate different levels of measurement and the procedures for interpreting test scores; discuss the concept of a construct; examine the scientific approach to constructing, administering and using survey data; investigate how to develop and assess a test; and investigate using tests in educational, clinical, counseling and workplace settings.

 This course introduces students to the basics of psychological testing as well as psychometrics and statistics.
 The material focuses on the foundational concepts and issues using real-life examples and situations.
-Instructional methods include: study guide, required readings, and a final exam.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Psychological Testing (1/20).